oscaribv/oscaribv.github.io-src/content/pages/about.md

 ## PERSONAL INTERESTS

+When I am not searching for other planets, I am enjoying the serendipities of this one.
-As well as stars, there are other things that I like ...
+As well as stars, the other things that I like are...

-* Outreach activities, to interest people in science, principally astronomy.
-* Sports: soccer, mixed martial arts, squash, running, street workout.
+* Sports: soccer, mixed martial arts, squash, running, street workout
+* Music
-* Music, classical and Sci-fi literature, art cinema, tango dancing.
+* classical and Sci-fi literature
+* art cinema
+* Dinosaur movies
+* Eat (a lot)
+* tango dancing